metaparticle-io/package/tutorials/dotnet/tutorial.md

 ```

 ## Initial Program
-Inside of the `tutorials/dotnet` directory, you will find a simple maven project.
+Inside of the `tutorials/dotnet` directory, you will find a simple .NET Core project.

 You can build this project with `dotnet build`.